PLP-MERN-Stack-Development/deployment-and-devops-essentials-MUNENE1212/README.md

 ### Monitoring Setup

-#### Railway Monitoring
+#### Render Monitoring

-1. Go to your Railway project
+1. Go to your Render dashboard
-2. Click "Observability" tab
+2. Click on your web service
-3. View:
+3. View the "Metrics" and "Logs" tabs to monitor:
    - CPU usage
    - Memory usage
    - Network traffic
+   - Request logs
-   - Logs
+   - Build logs

 #### Vercel Analytics